Aczone Gel 7.5% is a powerful medicine to treat your acne, but is gentle on your skin!

 If you are 18 years or older, not pregnant or breastfeeding, and have been diagnosed by a physician with acne vulgaris – Grade I, II, or III you are eligible for an online Aczone™ Gel physician consultation.
 If you have Grade IV acne you need to see your physician or dermatologist.

 HOW DOES Aczone™ GEL WORK TO TREAT ACNE?

-Aczone™ Gel is applied directly to the face or the affected area twice a day.
+Aczone™ Gel is applied directly to the face or the affected area once a day.
 Acne forms when hormones trigger an abnormal accumulation of skin cells and an overproduction of oil in skin pores.
 The pores (hair follicle) become clogged, forming a plug, and enable bacteria to grow and comedones (whiteheads & blackheads) and papules and pustules and nodules (pimples) develop.
 How Aczone works is unclear, but Aczone™ Gel is effective at clearing up pimples, whiteheads and blackheads in 41% of patients.

 WHAT MAKES Aczone™ GEL DIFFERENT FROM OTHER ACNE CREAMS AND GELS?

 Aczone™ Gel in addition to being the only FDA-approved topical acne medication to contain the unique exclusive active ingredient, dapsone.

 WHEN & FOR HOW OFTEN DO I USE Aczone™ GEL?